MicrosoftDocs/VBA-Docs/api/Excel.Workbook.SaveAsXMLData.md

 ## Remarks

-This method will result in a run-time error if Excel cannot export data with the specified schema map.
+This method results in a run-time error if Excel cannot export data with the specified schema map.
 To check whether Excel can use the specified schema map to export data, use the **[IsExportable](Excel.XmlMap.IsExportable.md)** property.

 ## Example

-The following example verifies that Excel can use the schema map "Customer" to export data, and then exports the data mapped to the "Customer" schema map to a file named "Customer Data.xml".
+The following example verifies that Excel can use the schema map Customer to export data, and then exports the data mapped to the Customer schema map to a file named Customer Data.xml.

 ```vb
 Sub ExportAsXMLData()